-DO: Wear business casual, advises Suzanne Helbig, the Assistant Director of Counseling and Marketing at the UC Berkeley Career Center.
-However, "employers realize that you are running from class to class.
+DO: Wear business casual or your school uniform.
 If you are not wearing business casual, don't let that prevent you from going.
 It's not a deal breaker," she says.

 DON'T: Look messy, unprofessional or inappropriate.
 Steer clear of controversial graphic tees and club attire.